HarshiniAiyyer/Koko/README.md

-# KOKO - The Personality Engine
+# Koko - The Personality Engine

 **An AI companion with memory-enhanced personality transformation**